 User Acceptance Testing (UAT) is one of the most important tests companies need to perform before launching a website or product.
 Especially if they are developing websites or digital products for clients in their daily business like agencies do.

 Not doing it, can cost thousands of dollars if you want to fix a bug right before going live.
-It is estimated that software bugs cost the worldwide economy 1.1 trillion US$ in 2016.
+It is estimated that software bugs cost the worldwide economy 1.1 trillion US$ in 2016 (and it’s way higher in 2021).

 Properly doing website user acceptance testing costs only a fraction of fixing bugs in a production system.